|Artillery and Armoured Fighting Vehicles preserved in New England 1: Maine

 The fort was designed by Colonel Reuben Staples Smart, and is built of granite.
 The fort was completed in 1865 as the American Civil War ended.
 Modern explosives made the fort obsolete by the time it was completed.
 A modernization plan was begun in 1869, but funding was cut off in 1876, with the third level of the fort still unfinished.
 During the modernization project, sod-covered sand was added to the top level of the fort to protect gun encasements and powder magazines from attacks.
 The Fort's armament consisted of thirty-four 10-inch Rodman Guns, (Columbiad, 10-inch, smoothbore, seacoast, Model 1861), weight 14,980-lbs, mounted in the fort's casemates.

-In 1898, all guns were removed from the fort except a large 10-inch Parrott Rifle which was emplaced on the top of the fort.
-The 10-inch (300-pounder) Parrott rifle, weighing 26,900-lbs still remains in place and is one of the largest surviving specimens of Civil War vintage artillery.
+10-inch (300-pounder) Model 1862 Parrot rifle, used for seacoast defence, which was emplaced on the top of the fort.
+In 1898, all the guns except for this one were removed from the fort.
+This Parrott rifle, weighing 26,900-lbs, remains in place unmounted, and is one of the largest surviving specimens of Civil War vintage artillery.
 The fort was last used by the Army during the Second World War, when it was used to store submarine mines.
-(Wikipedia)

 Houlton, Hancock Barracks